Order Datetime

 is after

-is after uses the selected calendar date to then return all dates that occur after the selected date, excluding the selected date.
+Return all dates that occur after the selected calendar date, excluding the selected calendar date.

 is before

-is before uses the selected date to return all dates that occur before the selected date, excluding the selected date.
+Return all dates that occur before the selected calendar date, excluding the selected calendar date.

 is between